THE BEST BAND YOU NEVER HEARD IN YOUR LIFE - MAKE A JAZZ NOISE HERE: LIVE COMPILATIONS #3

 output is one of his distinctive features compared to standard pop albums.
 You've got many entirely instrumental compositions, many compositions

-with instrumental sections and songs that have appeared both instrumentally and with lyrics.
+with instrumental sections and songs that have appeared on CD both instrumentally and with lyrics.

 Just to mention a few:

 - Oh no!
 (Lumpy gravy vs. Weasels ripped my flesh).

 - Tuna sandwich suite/Bogus pump (200 Motels vs. LSO).